 All reports of incidents are confidential!
 We will not publish the name of the reporter in any way.

-Of course we do not want you to get into any more of an uncomfortable position than you may already be in.
-You do not need to interact with the person(s) who presumably violated the Code of Conduct.
+We do not want you to get into any more of an uncomfortable position than you may already be in, so you do not need to interact with the person(s) who presumably violated the Code of Conduct.

 Please let someone of the organizing team know

-In every session, you will find one track host (the person introducing the speakers) and at least one crew member (wearing a colorful shirt with the word "crew" on it).
-All people who are working on GOTO Chicago are aware of the Code of Conduct.
+In every session, you will find one room host (the person introducing the speakers) and at least one crew member.
+All people who are working on GOTO are aware of the Code of Conduct.

 Approach them and let them know.
-In most cases they will bring you to one of the main organizers so we can write an incident report.
+In most cases they will connect you to one of the main organizers so we can write an incident report.